 - As nonprofit entities, the GBFS and the CTA are not required to comply with certain key provisions of State law applicable to local governments that help establish and foster ethical behavior, accountability, and transparency.
-For example, there is no requirement for: - The CTA to comply with the code of ethics established by State law, which, among other things, provides standards for the conduct of entity officials and employees and for protection against conflicts of interest. - The CTA to establish certain safeguards required by State law regarding the investment of public moneys. - The GBFS and the CTA to post the governing body-approved budgets and budget amendments required by State law to their Web sites and limit expenditures to budgeted expenditures as shown in the approved budget. - o The GBFS and the CTA to obtain and undergo annual financial audits in accordance with Chapter 10.550, Rules of the Auditor General, and State law.
+For example, there is no requirement for: - The CTA to comply with the code of ethics established by State law,16 which, among other things, provides standards for the conduct of entity officials and employees and for protection against conflicts of interest. - The CTA to establish certain safeguards required by State law17 regarding the investment of public moneys. - o The GBFS and the CTA to post the governing body-approved budgets and budget amendments required by State law18 to their Web sites and limit expenditures to budgeted expenditures as shown in the approved budget. - The GBFS and the CTA to obtain and undergo annual financial audits in accordance with Chapter 10.550, Rules of the Auditor General, and State law.
 Although the GBFS and the CTA undergo annual financial audits, those audits are not conducted in accordance with Chapter 10.550, Rules of the Auditor General, and, as such, the scope of the audits do not provide the level of coverage required for the City's annual financial audit.
-For example, the scope of the City's annual financial audit must include procedures to determine whether one or more of the conditions described in State law occurred, to assess financial condition, and to determine whether the City complied with State law regarding investments, whereas the scope of the GBFS and CTA audits are not required to include such procedures.
+For example, the scope of the City's annual financial audit must include procedures to determine whether one or more of the conditions described in State law21 occurred, to assess financial condition, and

-&lt;sup>15 For example, Section 455.32, Florida Statutes, known as the Management Privatization Act, authorizes the Department of Business and Professional Regulation to contract with nonprofit corporations to assist regulatory boards in carrying out their oversight responsibilities; however, the Department may only do so based on a privatization request from a regulatory board that includes a financial feasibility study.
+15 For example, Section 455.32, Florida Statutes, known as the Management Privatization Act, authorizes the Department of Business and Professional Regulation to contract with nonprofit corporations to assist regulatory boards in carrying out their oversight responsibilities; however, the Department may only do so based on a privatization request from a regulatory board that includes a financial feasibility study.
 Similarly, pursuant to Section 216.023(4)(a)7., Florida Statutes, State agency legislative budget requests for outsourcing or privatizing agency functions must contain a cost-benefit analysis.
 Additionally, Sections 125.3401, 180.301, and 189.054, Florida Statutes, require counties, municipalities, and special districts, respectively, to make a determination of public interest before entering into a wastewater facility privatization contract.

-&lt;sup>16 Chapter 112, Part III, Florida Statutes.
+16 Chapter 112, Part III, Florida Statutes.

-&lt;sup>19 Chapter 10.550, Rules of the Auditor General, prescribe requirements for local governmental entity financial audits.
+19 Chapter 10.550, Rules of the Auditor General, prescribe requirements for local governmental entity financial audits.